-All students in the College of Business may complete the entire advisement and course registration process in the college's Undergrad Advisement Office, Rehn 121, or via email or phone appointments.
-All students must contact the Undergrad Advisement Office to receive a RUN (registration user number) each semester to register for classes.
+All students in the College of Business and Analytics will be assigned an advisor.
+Students will complete the advisement process in the college's Undergraduate Advisement Office with their assigned advisor.
+Email and phone appointments are available under special circumstance.
+All students must contact the Undergraduate Advisement Office to receive a RUN (registration user number) each semester to register for classes.